AudreyYarmowich/trivialTwitter/README.txt

 i.
-Benjamin Yarmowich -- TheBestStudent@gatech.edu
+Benjamin Yarmowich and Vivian Thiebaut -- TheBestStudent@gatech.edu, vivian.thiebaut@gatech.edu

 ii.
-CS 3251 Networking: Febrauary 12th 2019 Programming Assignment 1
+CS 3251 Networking: April 2nd 2019 Programming Assignment 2

 iii. ttweetsrv.py 		#the server as requested in the documents
-     ttweetcli.py 		#the client as requested in the documents ttweet_protocol.txt 	#the protocol for ttweet as written sample.png			#a screenshot of the Test Scenario executed on the shuttles (server was running on shuttle 4 and the client was running on shuttle 1)
+     ttweetcli.py 		#the client as requested in the documents ttweet_protocol.txt 	#the protocol for ttweet as written exampleProgramFlow.png	#a screenshot of the provided example program flow running on the COC shuttles (The shuttle on the right running the server is shuttle 5, the top left is shuttle 3, and the bottom left is shuttle 4) sample.png			#a screenshot of a Test Scenario executed on my desktop (server was running on in the bottom right and the clients were running on all other terminals)
      README.txt 		#the document that explains the homework submision

 iv.
-The code for ttweetsrv and ttweetcli are written exclusively in Python 3.7.3 (it should work in all versions of Python 3 but I have extensively tested it in 3.4.5)
+The code for ttweetsrv and ttweetcli are written exclusively in Python 3.7.1 (it should work in all versions of Python greater than 3.6 but I have extensively tested it in 3.7.1)
-    If Python3.7.3 is not present on your machine I will provide temporary install instructions for a unix machine below
+    If Python3.7.1 is not present on your machine I will provide temporary install instructions for a unix machine below

-	If python 3.7.3 is installed but is not currently being pointed to double check the .bashrc file and then run "source ~/.bashrc"
+	If python 3.7.1 is installed but is not currently being pointed to double check the .bashrc file and then run "source ~/.bashrc"

 	To run the ttweet program on the shuttles:
-		In Bash use ifconfig to find the ip address of the shuttle that will be your host Run "python ttweetsrv.py <port number>"
+		Run "python ttweetsrv.py <port number>"
 		Open another tab/window of bash
 		Run "python ttweetcli.py <host address> <port number> <username> \